nganlyle/nganlyle.github.io/_pages/about.md

 ---
 Welcome to my corner of the web!

 I am a Canadian adult infectious diseases physician.
-I practiced as a clinician in British Columbia, Canada for a number of years before going back to school to complete a Masters in Data Science at the University of British Columbia Okanagan.
+I live in the Kelowna, British Columbia with my husband and two boys.
+I have worked as a clinician since 2014.
+Recently, in 2020, I completed a Masters in Data Science at the University of British Columbia Okanagan.

 Currently I work as a research fellow within the [Dengue Group](https://www.oucru.org/dengue/) at the Oxford University Clinical Research Unit ([OUCRU](https://www.oucru.org/)) in Vietnam.
 I am investigating how real-time waveform data from wearable devices can be used to help in the management of dengue disease.